openatv/SpecialJump/README.md

 Workaround for Gigablue Quad/Plus driver 2014.12.16 for jumping into TS buffer from live TV (config.plugins.SpecialJump.algoVersion=2)
 Added EMC parental control
 Fix infobar control by show_infobar_on_jumpPreviousNextMark

+For later revisions please see the commit messages at https://github.com/openatv/SpecialJump/commits/master

 Postponed:
 Replaced config.xxx.getValue() by config.xxx.value / postponed for compatibility with old images where .value always returned a string for int's